-Elkford’s Chamber of Commerce might have billed this afternoon as “idyllic” but the bright sunlight and robin-egg blue skies reduced this photographer to just another tourist, squinting through the windshield while admiring the scenery and stopping every so often to unfold and refold the map until driving yet again with no particular destination.
+Elkford’s Chamber of Commerce might have billed this afternoon as “idyllic” but the bright sun and robin-egg blue skies transformed this photographer to just another tourist, squinting through the windshield while admiring the scenery and stopping to unfold and refold the map until driving yet again with no particular destination.
 Everyone plays the clueless tourist at some point whether any of us wants to admit it or not.

-I didn’t mind that I was unlikely to do any meaningful photography.
-I was too busy processing a flood of pleasant memories from another trip fourteen years earlier when I arrived with just a film camera and a fly rod.
-The Elk River runs through the middle of the park and just happens to host the prettiest, most naive cutthroat trout whose acquaintance I’ve ever had the pleasure of meeting.
+I didn’t mind that I was unlikely to do any photography on this day.
+I was too busy processing a flood of pleasant memories from a trip fourteen years earlier when I arrived with just a film camera and a fly rod.
+The Elk River courses through the heart of the park and just happens to host the prettiest, most naive cutthroat trout whose acquaintance I’ve ever had the pleasure of meeting.
 Toward no dry fly did these fish seem to pass any judgment or discrimination.
 Rising through swift, glacier-fed currents from the river cobbles they would inhale a dry fly from the water’s surface with such dumb innocence, it would almost break your heart.

-Considering the weather, I briefly considered leaving the camera packed away and renting a fly rod, buying a few dry flies, and wetting a line – just to re-experience those warm angling memories and getting yet another glimpse of those gorgeous cutts.
-But I realized that doing so would only be a letdown no matter how good the fishing turned out to be.
-The passing of time only enhances good memories and elevates some to near mythological status, a difficult act for any performance to follow.
+So considering the weather, I briefly considered leaving the camera packed away and renting a fly rod, buying a few dry flies, and wetting a line – just to re-experience those warm angling memories and getting yet another glimpse of those gorgeous cutts.
+But doing so could only be a letdown no matter how good the fishing turned out to be.
+The passing of time enhances good memories and elevates some to near mythological status, a difficult act for any performance to follow.
 Besides, it wouldn’t be the same Elk River of fourteen years ago.
-You never really wade into the same river twice.
+You never wade into the same river twice.

-It was during that previous visit that I also laid eyes on my first honest-to-goodness wild grizzly bear.
-It was at a safe enough distance – at least 200 yards – and we were separated by a particularly deep and broad section of the Elk River.
-The old boar stalked the meadow’s edge with the purposeful gait and confidence that only an apex predator could get away with.
-When his head spun around on its massive set of shoulders and our eyes met, the coldest shiver ran down my spine and my toes tingled.
+It was during that visit that I also laid eyes on my first honest-to-goodness wild grizzly bear.
+It was at a safe enough distance – at least 200 yards – and we were separated by a particularly deep and broad section of the river.
+The old boar stalked the meadow’s edge with the purposeful gait and confidence that only an apex predator of the wild could put together.
+When his head spun around on its massive shoulders and our eyes met, the coldest shiver ran down my spine and my toes tingled.
 I was flying.

-If you travel to enough of North America’s great wilderness areas, you will eventually have to deal with bears – either the real ones or the phantom bears of your all too vivid imagination.
+If you travel and spend time in North America’s great wilderness areas, you will eventually have to deal with bears – either real ones or the phantom bears of your all-too-vivid imagination.
 Which of the two is worse is a matter for debate.
-Still, a good piece of advice to follow when walking or hiking in bear country is making as much noise as possible, not necessarily to scare any of the bears away, but to create an awareness of your presence, since startling or surprising one at close range is certain disaster for both the hiker and the bear.
+Still, a solid piece of advice to follow when walking or hiking in bear country is to make as much noise as possible, not necessarily to scare the bears away, but to create an awareness of your presence, since startling or surprising one at close range would spell certain disaster for both the hiker and the bear.
 Some examples would be wearing bear bells, intermittent clapping or yelling, and talking loudly – either within a group or just to yourself if you happen to be alone.